-I just got Aurora HDR 2018 and I couldn’t wait to try it with different shots.
+I just got a new software that I couldn’t wait to try it with different shots.
 What does it do?
 How do I feel working in this brand new environment?
-Here are my thoughts on my first hands-on experience with the software!
+Here are the thoughts on my hands-on with my first Aurora HDR 2018 experience!

 I was pretty excited to edit some of the pictures we’d taken in Vegas last week.
 The sunrise was amazing and so was the scenery.
 I had an issue at the location: I forgot my tripod!
 That meant bye-bye to the standard three-or-more-exposures-merged-to-HDR technique and hello handheld camera.
 Since I wasn’t in the best situation, I was curious to see how I could pull the most out of my sensor’s dynamic range.
 As you can see by the pictures below, I have been blown away by the results!
 Aurora brings out colors and details in a fantastic way, even from a single frame.
 (Maybe the most discerning of you will recognize Photofocus Author Jason Hahn posing unwittingly for the camera.
 Thank you, Jason!)